georapbox/brackets-JSLint-Configurator/README.md

 **Hint:** The configurator always inserts the JSLint directive in the first line of the document.
 Therefore, every time the dialog opens, it checks if the first line of the document has a JSLint directive and populates the appropriate options.

-#Changelog
+##Localization
+The extension is translated in the following languages:

+- English (default)
+- Greek
+- Italian

+##Changelog

 ### 1.1.4
-- Add Italian localization.
+- Add Italian locale.
 Credits to [@Denisov21](https://github.com/Denisov21) for his contribution in the translation.

 ### 1.1.3
 - Display toolbar icon when current document is of "Javascript" type.